-While this is not a required step, it may be useful to estimate preferences only for a sub-strata of the study population (e.g., by gender, or for workers of a certain age).
-Which sub-strata of the study population you analyze will depend on your context.
+It may be useful to estimate preferences for sub-groups of the study population (e.g., by gender, or for workers of a certain age) to see if preferences vary between these subgroups.
+Which sub-groups of the study population you analyze will depend on your context.
+In order to complete this step, you must have a minimum of 50 respondents from this subgroup (i.e., to do an analysis of females only, you must have a minimum of 50 females within your study population), otherwise there will not be adequate statistical power to derive meaningful results from the analysis.
+You can review the demographic tabulations conducted in Stage 8, Step 4 to determine if subgroup analysis is possible and/or appropriate for you.

 To do this, you will need to combine the dataset you created in Step 4 with the dataset you created in Step 5.
 You can do this within the Stata program by doing the following:

-- 1. At the end of Step 4, before you use the "clear" command, save a sorted copy of the supplemental data in the STATA .DTA format by doing the following: - Sort all of the supplemental data by respondent identifier by typing: sort respond id - Save the sorted supplemental data file by typing: save "[file location and name].dta", replace - o At the end of the filename that you choose, you must type .dta as this is the file extension that STATA uses for data files - o By typing , replace at the end of the command, you are telling STATA to overwrite if the file already exists.
-This will ensure that you are saving the most recent version of the data file. - 2.
-At the end of Step 5, when you have all of the job preference (i.e., DCE) data formatted in Stata, merge the supplemental data with the DCE data in STATA by doing the following: - Sort all of the DCE data by respondent identifier by typing: sort respond_id - Merge the supplemental data in with the DCE data by typing: merge m:1 respond_id using "[file location and name of supplemental data].dta", update replace - o If you have not correctly sorted by the supplemental data and the DCE data by the respond_id variable, the merge command will return an error. - At this point, each line of DCE data for a particular respondent should also now include the supplemental data for that respondent. - 3.
-To analyze the DCE data for a sub-strata of the study population, where the substrata is defined according to a supplemental variable, use the same mixlogit command as in Step 5.
-However, identify that the model should only be run using data from the desired sub-strata by using the if command.
+1. Merge the supplemental data from Step 4 with the DCE data from Step 5 in STATA by doing the following:

+Sort all of the DCE data by respondent identifier by typing: sort respond id

+Merge the supplemental data in with the DCE data by typing: merge m:1 respond_id using "[file location and name of supplemental data].dta", update replace

+- o If you have not correctly sorted by the supplemental data and the DCE data by the respond_id variable, the merge command will return an error. - At this point, each line of DCE data for a particular respondent should also now include the supplemental data for that respondent. - 2.
+To analyze the DCE data for a sub-group of the study population, where the sub-group is defined according to a supplemental variable, use the same mixlogit command as in Step 5.
+However, identify that the model should only be run using data from the desired sub-group by using the if command.
 Note that the if command must be included just before the comma.

-For example, to estimate the preferences for females:
+For example, to estimate the preferences for females, add the command highlighted in below: